 Setting goals or objectives for future activities is done so through the establishment of a series of strategic initiatives.
 Each year as development of the Corporate Plan proceeds Council may propose a series of higher level initiatives for completion throughout the upcoming year or in subsequent years.
 The direction these strategic initiatives present will ensure Council remains at the forefront of its mandate related to soil conservation, water quality, fish habitat and reforestation.
 The establishment of these initiatives is a critical component to guide budget planning process in subsequent fiscal years.
-For the 2014 / 2015 / 2016 fiscal years the following Strategic Initiatives will be pursued.
+Three (3) initiatives are either in progress or will continue as ongoing strategies for the 2020 / 2021 fiscal year.